cronkitedata/dj/docs/_pages/syllabus.md

 ## Grading

-This course will use a point system, adding up to 1000 points for the semester.
+This course will use a point system adding up to 1000 points for the semester.

 * Daily work: 500 points.
 * Exams (Excel & R) : 200 points